pegasuszone/pegasus/README.md

 This needs to be done in the frontend, and we recommend grouping those transactions together with the execute message sent to this contract.
 **Approval transactions go first in the list!**

-### Feedback and or suggestions are very welcome!
-We, the authors of this contract, are still learning a lot about Rust and CosmWasm, so any commentary or feedback is very welcome!
-You can do this by creating an issue, or if you want, we can hop on a call so we can do a extensive code review!